asyncapi/asyncapi-react/README.md

 ### Custom styles
 The asyncapi react-component does not set any global fonts, to allow you to define your own custom font-family and related font styling.
-This can be done by defining the styles in a file or inline using by adding the <style> section in the <head> of the page where you are using asyncapi react-component.
+This can be done by defining the styles in a file or inline using by adding a `<style>` tag in the `<head>` section of the page where you are using asyncapi react-component.

 Custom font styling (like used in AsyncAPI studio): `styles/custom.css` >>
 ```css